 - 'Til the Band Comes In.
 Co-writer Andy Semal is credited for editing out anything that would "offend old ladies."

 - Bish Bosch, though not as dramatically.
-It's more sparse and less aurally overbearing than The Drift, and it has an overall more playful feel to it (as playful as nightmare music can get).
-Also "Corps De Blah" has a farting section.
+It's more sparse and less aurally overbearing than The Drift, and it has an overall more playful feel to it in comparison, such as with the farting section in "Corps De Blah" and the vaudevillian insult jokes in "Zercon, A Flagpole Sitter".

 - Literary Allusion Title: "Orpheus", "The Seventh Seal"